GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

   --backup-claim elasticsearch-1-backup
 ```

-### Patch Elasticsearch StatefulSet to mount a backup disk
+### Patch the Elasticsearch StatefulSet to mount a backup disk

 Your Elasticsearch StatefulSet needs to be patched to mount the backup disk.
 To run the patch and automatically perform a rolling update on the StatefulSet,